flybywiresim/fbw-userguide/docs/aircraft/support/known-issues/known-issues-common.md

     Due to a sim limitation, the flyPad cannot be used in the external view.

-??? bug "Lost Use of Mouse After Typing in a flyPad Input Field"
+??? tip "Lost Use of Mouse After Typing in a flyPad Input Field"
     ### Lost Use of Mouse After Typing in a flyPad Input Field

     !!! tip ""